 Headache and migraine

-There are over 200 different diagnoses for migraines and headaches, and not everyone knows what causes their head pain.
-It can be challenging to navigate the various treatment options available and determine the specific type of headache one has.
-In Norway, over 8 out of 10 Norwegians experience headaches annually.
+There are over 200 different migraine and headache diagnoses and not everyone knows what causes the headache.
+It can be difficult to find your way around which forms of treatment are available and the type of headache you have.
+In Norway, more than 8 out of 10 Norwegians have headaches annually.

 How to distinguish migraine & headache